William Barnes Wood

 - He served as overseer of Greenwood plantation from November or December 1850 until sometime after March 1853.

-- On Wednesday, 25 December 1850, Green Wood recorded: "Mr. J. Abercrombie and Family and W. B. Wood and Family and Mr. Peter C. Harris to dinner with us."
+- On Wednesday, 25 December 1850, Green Wood recorded in his plantation daily account book: "Mr. J. Abercrombie and Family and W. B. Wood and Family and Mr. Peter C. Harris to dinner with us."

-- On Sunday, 2 March 1851, Green Wood recorded: "Wm B. Wood made J. C. Abercrombie a visit at the Promise Land."
+- On Sunday, 2 March 1851, Green Wood recorded in his plantation daily account book: "Wm B. Wood made J. C. Abercrombie a visit at the Promise Land."

-- On Saturday, 26 April 1851, Green Wood recorded: "Sent Bob & Saten with Carriage & pedlar waggon with Mrs Fluker & Mrs Menard to Montgomery.
+- On Saturday, 26 April 1851, Green Wood recorded in his plantation daily account book: "Sent Bob & Saten with Carriage & pedlar waggon with Mrs Fluker & Mrs Menard to Montgomery.
 Wm B. Wood went with them to see them safe."

 - By deed dated 5 September 1851 in Walker County, Texas, Thomas Carothers of Walker County sold to Peter Coffee Harris of Macon County, Alabama, 892 acres of land for the sum of $2,676.
 Witnessed by William B. Wood and Sam F. Spiller, recorded 17 September 1851.